 In 1856, the rescue of the Mormon Willie and Martin Handcart companies crossed this ridge.
 From the base of Rocky Ridge to Rock Creek took the parties over 27 hours to travel the roughly 15 miles, partially due to a winter blizzard and a lack of adequate clothing.
 The handcarts companies had to be rescued before this point as 21 individuals perished in the valley below.

-Rocky Ridge was also a known area for bad guys, thieves, etc. And, additional fun fact, Rocky Ridge Pony Express Station is believed to be the place where Mark Twain met Jack Slade, a passage that made it into Twain’s Roughing It, quoted by nearly everyone who writes about the Pony express.
+Rocky Ridge was also a known area for bad guys, thieves, etc. And, additional fun fact, Rocky Ridge Pony Express Station is believed to be the place where Mark Twain met Jack Slade (whom I wrote about here), a passage that made it into Twain’s Roughing It, quoted by nearly everyone who writes about the Pony Express.

 What I can tell you, as a not very good hill climber, is that some of the pitches on the climb up Rocky Ridge were steep enough to where I doubt I could have made them were I hauling my trailer.